leoovs/unipp/README.md

 }
 ```

-More use cases are provided in the `example` folder, including the way to
+More use cases are available in the `example` folder, including the way to
 support Win32 wide characters.

 # Remarks